exonum/pwbox/doc/cryptography.md

 to their default values both multiplied by the same power of 2, so that `memlimit = 32 * opslimit` (same as with the defaults).
 With `memlimit = 1 << 30` (1G) and `opslimit = 1 << 25` (32M), this strategy
-yields the *sensitive* set of parameters as defined in libsodium.
+yields the maximum values of both parameters.

 > **Warning.** Beware that `memlimit` larger than 64M (`1 << 26`) does not work
 > with the `'libsodium'` backend, so you may try increasing `opslimit` separately.